TarotSchema/codex/README.md

 ---

-## Why 16 Years Matters
+## Why 17 Years Matters

 TarotSchema isn't a side project built over a weekend.
 It's the formalization of logic that has:

-- **Operated continuously since 2009** without interruption
+- **Operated continuously since 2009**
 - **Served thousands of readings** across multiple domains
 - **Been refined through actual use** by real people seeking guidance
 - **Evolved with technology** from PHP templates to structured semantic schemas

 This longevity signals two things:
 1. **The system works** — people use it, return to it, find value in it
-2. **The logic is mature** — 16 years of operational refinement produces schemas that reflect reality, not theory
+2. **The logic is mature** — 17 years of operational refinement produces schemas that reflect reality, not theory

-Most AI divination projects are abandoned within months.
 Tarotsmith and TarotSchema have a track record measured in decades.

 ---